nursix/eden-asp/docs/source/intro/basics.rst

 Web2py also generates a global **response** object, which can be written to in order to set parameters for the eventual HTTP response.

-Web2py then runs the Eden ASP application:
+Web2py then runs the Eden application:

   1. executes all scripts in the *models/* directory in lexical (ASCII) order.